local-user/shocker/README.md

 - `/media`

 ###Warning
-- Built with bipolar.
+- Built on request.
+- Lacks extensive testing.
 - Proof of concept only.
-- Use at your own risk.